← Back to Blog

 • Surfaces insights without being asked

-• Keeps logic consistent
+• Keeps the logic consistent

 • Delivers outputs in buyer-ready formats

-This is how decision quality scales alongside the business.
+That's how decision quality scales alongside the business.

 Where tools like Scout fit in